NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/prototype pollution/Undefined-oriented Programming. Detecting and Chaining Prototype Pollution Gadgets in Node.js Template Engines for Malicious Consequences.md

 Project:
   - SLR
 ---
+Taxonomy of prototype pollution gadgets (affected code fragments).
+UoPF detects direct and chained gadgets in Node.js.
+The paper focuses on Node.js, but (i) the entry point of the attack is still the front-end, so it is important for us to evaluate the role of the front-end for the attack to be carried out (ii) since JS can also be used for the front-end, the same reasoning applies to the front-end

 ## Context

 [[prototype pollution]] allows an adversary to contaminate a property of a prototypical object in JavaScript, which further alters the vulnerable program’s logic for the adversary’s purpose.